ATA Enneagram for LTC Leadership: What It Is, Why It Works, and Who It's For.

 Frequently asked questions

 Is this the same as the Enneagram I took online?
 Probably not.
 Most online Enneagram tests come from approaches built for personal growth and produce a type label.
-The ATA approach uses a longer, structured assessment process and weights the Instinctual Biases equally with the Strategy.
+The ATA approach uses a longer, structured assessment process, weights the Instinctual Biases equally with the Strategy, and is built around motivation rather than fixed type.
 The output is built for leadership decisions, not personal identity.

 How is this different from CliftonStrengths?
 CliftonStrengths describes what a person is naturally good at.
-The ATA Enneagram describes the patterns they default to under pressure, including the ones that get in their own way.
+The ATA Enneagram describes the motivation organising what they default to under pressure — including the patterns that get in their own way.
 The two are complementary.
-Most engagements use both, sequenced — strengths first, Enneagram second.
+Most engagements use both, sequenced: strengths first, Enneagram second.

 Do leaders have to "believe in" the Enneagram for this to work?
 No. The work is diagnostic.
 Leaders engage with what shows up in their own assessment and what their team is actually experiencing.
 Belief is not the entry point.
 Evidence is.